JoshuaCrouseData/DataModules/README.md

 ## Acknowledgements

 PandasEnhancer was created to simplify and streamline the process of data manipulation and analysis in Python.
 Thanks to all contributors and users for their support and feedback.
+Special thanks to the developers of Swifter for providing an efficient way to speed up pandas operations, and to all contributors to the `PandasEnhancer` project for their valuable input and support.

 ## See Also